 Political Ecology draws on various disciplines to frame studies on resource and management challenges in fields such as environment and development, climate change, land-use, and conservation.
 This course invites students to explore how Political Ecology is used to understand processes of natural resource management, use, and contestations around these.
 Participants in this course will be challenged to re-think and reconsider mainstream understandings of environmental problems and how they are produced.

-The course is primarily (but not exclusively) concerned with and draws its examples and cases from environmental problems in developing countries (Global South) including those concerned with forests, agricultural lands, water, wildlife and range lands.
+The course is primarily (but not exclusively) concerned with and draws its examples and cases of sustainability issues and struggles in low-income countries in the Global South.
+Cases cover forests, agricultural lands, water, wildlife and range lands.

 During the course introduction week, we will introduce to political ecology – outlining the main characteristics of the field.
 We will situate the emergence of political ecology in its historical context.
 By pointing to colonial legacies in the relationship between the Global North and the Global South we discuss how it is a critique of a business as usual in the development world which too often served to sustain and deepen existing inequalities.

 This module concerns the role of knowledge of environmental change and its drivers.
 We will look into questions such as: By whom and how is environmental degradation defined?
 How can we know/ascertain/measure environmental change?
 How is environmental knowledge produced and used?
 Who drives degradation?
 How and why have environmental crisis narratives emerged and persisted?
 What functions have they served?
 And what are the environmental and socio-economic consequences?
-We will also examine how the reproduction of crisis narratives has been furthered by the authority afforded to science.
-We will look at how feminist theory and science and technology studies help us unpack and situate the production and circulation of scientific knowledge.
+We will also examine how the reproduction of crisis narratives has been furthered by the authority afforded to science through the lens of science and technology studies.
+Finally, we will look at how feminist and decolonial perspectives help us unpack and situate the production and circulation of environmental knowledge.

 The political economy of natural resource management and use